 There were only two roads to come home and one of the roads — the cement road — as it was called, was lined by affluent homes which were not disturbed by the tigers and was the longer way home.
-But who cared, for distances so long as we could walk in peace?
+But who cared about distances so long as we could walk in peace?
 We would dart in and out of the side streets of the road panting, while hitching the school bags on our shoulders.

 Most of the days we would manage to reach home without encountering one of them but imagine our shock one day when we miscalculated the direction of the sound and its proximity and ran bang into one of the processions.
 The ‘tiger’ could sense our terror and tried to pounce on us while his companions and a small ‘tiger’ laughed at us.
 My cousin had already burst into tears and I was close to, but I had to act the brave older sister, and so pulled her by her hand and blindly rushed out of the crowd and kept running till we reached our house and collapsed in a heap.
 Whew!

 We both knew the ‘tiger’ of our locality who lived next door and had a cycle repair shop.
-He was a nice friendly ‘bhaiyya’ (brother) as all older boys were addressed in those parts – all till he donned the traditional dress of the tiger.
+He was a nice friendly ‘bhaiyya’ as all older boys were addressed in those parts – all till he donned the traditional dress of the tiger.
 He magically transformed from a good-natured young man into a ferocious beast, and though we knew it was just a mask, we were scared of the terrible looking teeth and blood red tongue.
 Come to think of it, his make-up didn’t look so scary and we would laugh at ourselves nervously telling each other that no tiger danced on two feet and had two human hands – all till the drums started and then he almost became a tiger for real!

 I don’t remember other kids being as scared as we both had been.
 In fact crowds of them would follow the procession, dancing and clapping with the drumbeats.